-Shareholders were rewarded with \$1.00 per share cash dividends during the year in addition to the 7th consecutive year-end 5% common stock dividend.
-Total cash dividends paid in 2023 increased by \$405,000 compared to the prior year, primarily as a result of the stock dividend issued at year-end 2022.
+We are proud to have rewarded our shareholders with a \$1.00 per share cash dividend and an 8th consecutive year-end 5% common stock dividend.
+Our total cash dividends paid in 2024 increased by \$428,000 from the previous year, primarily due to the stock dividend.